 Additionally, we are looking for the ability to easily deploy disposable test environments, so different development teams can easily test in isolated environments.

 We are transitioning to a cloud architecture to help solve these challenges.
 Cloud is a very popular term and has several meanings.
-For Aladdin, it means that we want to have a generic pool of resources that can be used to run any workload, whether it is a first party application or third party analytics tool.
+Specifically for Aladdin, when we talk about ‘cloud’ we mean that we want to have a generic pool of resources that can be used to run any workload, whether it is a first party application or third party analytics tool.
 We also want the ability to run processes on any host so we can easily scale applications horizontally.

 Diagram (c) shows the cloud architecture.
 Any application or business logic can be run on any host in the cloud environment.
 The additional benefits we can get from here are: